livewire/docs/source/docs/events.blade.md

 ## Firing Events

-There are two ways to fire events from Livewire components.
+There are multiple ways to fire events from Livewire components.

 ### Method A: From The Template
 This method is twice as fast as Method B, so it is the preferred usage.